stefanofasciani/DGMD/Readme.md

 To run the DGMD, open the *.maxpat* file in the respective subfolder or download the standalone applications for Windows or Max OSX from the [releases](https://github.com/stefanofasciani/DGMD/releases/) section.

-DGMD Copyright (C) 2025 Stefano Fasciani, Aleksander Tidemann, Riccardo Simionato, University of Oslo
+DGMD Copyright (C) 2025 Stefano Fasciani, Aleksander Tidemann, Riccardo Simionato, University of Oslo.

-A short presentation and video tutorial on how to use the DGMG is available for the [audio effects version](https://stefanofasciani.com/2023/09/17/dataset-generator-for-musical-devices-effects/) and for the [sound synthesizers version](https://stefanofasciani.com/2025/01/26/dataset-generator-for-musical-devices-sound-synthesizers/)
+A short presentation and video tutorial on how to use the DGMG is available for the [audio effects version](https://stefanofasciani.com/2023/09/17/dataset-generator-for-musical-devices-effects/) and for the [sound synthesizers version](https://stefanofasciani.com/2025/01/26/dataset-generator-for-musical-devices-sound-synthesizers/).

 If you use the DGMD or any part of it in any system or publication, please acknowledge its authors by adding a reference to these publications: